codingforpleasure/customized-workspace/Ubuntu/useful-resources/stats.md

 ## Student's t-Distribution

 The t-distribution is a normally shaped distribution, except that it is a bit thicker and longer on the tails.
 It is used extensively in depicting distributions of sample statistics.

+The larger the sample, the more normally shaped the t-distribution becomes.

 ## Inferential